 The Chase Sapphire Preferred Card* allows you to earn 40,000 after you spend just $3,000 in the first three months.
 That’s the equivalent of $500 in travel if you redeem your rewards through Chase’s Ultimate Rewards program.
 If you add an authorized user to your account and make a purchase within the first 3 months, you can rack up an additional 5,000 points.

-Chase’s Ink Bold Business Charge Card has the highest sign-up bonus, 50,000 points, but is only available if you own a business.
-However, it’s a great option for self-employed workers and small-business owners.
-The Barclaycard Arrival World Mastercard also offers 40,000 sign-up bonus but doesn’t offer the 5,000 point bonus for an additional user.
+The Barclaycard Arrival World Elite Mastercard offers a generous sign-up bonus but doesn’t offer the 5,000 point bonus for an additional user.
 More details on the Barclaycard Arrival Card in the Best Travel Rewards Card category.

 The U.S. Bank Cash Card allows you to earn 5% cash back on your first $2,000 on two categories of your choice, such as restaurants and gas, or groceries and department stores.
 You also get 2% cash back on a third category of your choice and 1% back on everything else.
 This is a card for credit card nerds who don’t mind investing a little time planning their purchases around credit card cash back rewards.
 The downside is you don’t get a sign-up bonus, which means you need to keep the card for at least two years to stay ahead of the competition, and you need excellent credit (720 to 850) to qualify.